yurifranconeri/yurifranconeri.github.io/index.md

 Computer engineer, development consultant working for Microsoft.<br />
 <br />Love coding, reading, writing and studying everything it's possible, drinking coffee<br />
-<br />Husband of a beautiful wife and a new amazing baby boy
+<br />Husband of a beautiful wife and daddy of a new amazing baby boy, last but not the least, Café (Coffee) the best dog!

 ### Hey! let's learn it all and shagre everything.